 Introduction

-Although highly variable, prokaryotic genomes do not represent simply a set of genes, they possess regularities, which are collectively termed ”genome architecture” [1–3].
-Rules of genome architecture can shed light on still unknown molecular mechanisms governing prokaryotic cell life and may be essential in the engineering of synthetic organisms.
+Genome is not only a storage of gene sequences.
+Many sequence motifs and sequence patterns should be located on proper loci to ensure interaction of molecular machines involved in basic cell processes (transcription, genome replication, cell division, etc.) with a chromosome or other replicon [1,2,3].
+The interaction of these processes with DNA molecule and interplay between them governs optimal gene localization and orientation [1].
+New knowledge about genome architecture - set of imposed constraints and favorable configurations of genomic objects [1] - may facilitate development of artificial genomes in the field of synthetic biology.

 Non-random localization of different genes may be important due to several factors.

 Genes located near the replication origin have higher copy numbers in fast-dividing cells

 – a so-called replication-associated gene dosage effect [4,5].
 Folding of the chromosome makes genes located in different parts of the chromosome close to each other in 3D space, which can be beneficial for the gene coding for a regulator and its targets [6,7].
-Effects of global regulators (such as H-NS) on gene expression were observed to depend on the location of the target gene [8] and transcriptional propensity also varies depending on the chromosome position [9].
+Effects of global regulators (such as H-NS) on gene expression were observed to depend on the location of the target gene [8] and transcriptional propensity also varies depending on the position of the gene on the chromosome [9].
 Cooperative effects between RNA polymerases [10] or supercoiling propagation effects may play a role in the transcriptional regulation of neighboring genes.

 It was observed that horizontal gene transfer (HGT) events are preferentially localized in hotspots – chromosomal loci in which changes are observed much more frequently than in other regions [11–13].
 This might indicate that, although disruptions in genome architecture may result in decreased fitness of an organism, there are some places in the chromosome where changes can be introduced without inducing negative effects.
-To our knowledge, there is no currently available computational tool to perform quantitative estimation of genome variability along the chromosome.
+To our knowledge, there is no currently available computational tool to perform quantitative estimation of variability along the chromosome.
 Such a tool is needed to deepen our knowledge of factors determining genome variability and stability.

-Here we present Genome Complexity Browser (GCB), the tool that allows estimation of local genome variability and visualization of gene rearrangements.
-Local genome variability is estimated using a graph representation of gene order (neighborhood) with a here introduced measure called complexity.
-Complexity profiles may be used to identify hotspots of horizontal gene transfer or other gene rearrangement events.
-Graph-based visualization available in GCB allows analysis of patterns of genome changes events and detection of persistent or variable gene combinations (i.e. variable and conservative parts of operons).
+Here, we present Genome Complexity Browser (GCB), the tool that allows estimation of local genome variability and visualization of gene rearrangements.
+Both tasks are performed with the use of a graph representation of gene neighborhood is a set of genomes.
+Local genome variability is evaluated using the metric introduced in our article, which we called complexity.
+Complexity profiles may be used to identify hotspots of horizontal gene transfer or other local gene rearrangement events.
+Graph-based visualization available in GCB allows analysis of patterns of genome changes events and detection of persistent or variable gene combinations (e.g. variable and conservative parts of operons).

 Materials and methods